nevinpuri/Nevin-weather-app/README.md

 node index.js
 ```

 Then go to `localhost:3000` and it should be working.
-Also, since this uses your location to get the weather, some privacy respective browsers might block it (like waterfox), so I reccomend that you either use firefox or chrome
+Also, since this uses your location to get the weather, some privacy respective browsers might block it (like waterfox), so I recommend that you either use firefox or chrome

 # TODO